YakDriver/smarterr/docs/api.md

 - The summary in diagnostics will use `error_summary`.
 - The detail in diagnostics will use `error_detail`.
-- The logger (e.g., tflog) will receive the output of `log_error`.
+- The logger (for example, tflog) will receive the output of `log_error`.

 See [Full Config Schema](schema.md) for all template and token options.

 ---

-## Diagnostic Token Support
+## Diagnostic token support

-smarterr supports config-driven enrichment of both errors and framework-generated diagnostics (e.g., value conversion errors in Terraform Plugin Framework) via a special diagnostic token source.
+smarterr supports Config-driven enrichment of both errors and framework-generated diagnostics (for example, value conversion errors in Terraform Plugin Framework) via a special diagnostic token source.

-### Diagnostic Token
+### Diagnostic token

-- Use `source = "diagnostic"` in a token block to expose a structured token with fields (e.g., `.diag.summary`, `.diag.detail`, `.diag.severity`).
+- Use `source = "diagnostic"` in a token block to expose a structured token with fields (for example, `.diag.summary`, `.diag.detail`, `.diag.severity`).
 - Use `field_transforms` to apply transforms to individual fields of the diagnostic token.

 #### Example